 Incident Manager Salary

-Incident Managers in the United States take home an average $75K per year.
-Including potential for bonuses and profit sharing — peaking near $15K and $10K, respectively — total cash payment to Incident Managers can bottom out near $46K or peak near $121K depending on individual performance.
-Geography and tenure each impact pay for this group, with the former having the largest influence.
-Making up 72 percent of those who took the survey, male Incident Managers greatly outnumber their female counterparts.
-A large number enjoy medical while a fair number get dental coverage.
-Vision coverage is also available to a majority.
+Median pay for Incident Managers in the United States lies in the neighborhood of $73K per year.
+Geographic location and career duration each impact pay for this group, with the former having the largest influence.
+Making up 73 percent of those who took the survey, male Incident Managers greatly outnumber their female counterparts.
+A large number report receiving medical coverage from their employers and a fair number collect dental insurance.
 Most Incident Managers report high levels of job satisfaction.
-The data in this summary comes from the PayScale salary survey.
+This snapshot results from replies to PayScale's salary survey.

 Job Description for Incident Manager